-My weekend time was reduced to devouring one short after another, all of which constitute the first season of Love, Death & Robots (2019-).
-In these 18 short features, Tim Miller and David Fincher (producers of the show) gathered a fantastic crew to deliver something truly outstanding, a concept that has a wildly bright future ahead.
+I remember when the Season 1 hit the platform – my weekend time was reduced to devouring one short after another, all of which constituted the first season of Love, Death & Robots (2019-2021).
+In these 26 short features, Tim Miller and David Fincher (producers of the show) channeled the creative power of a fantastic crew to deliver an impressive, singular work, and a concept that still has a wildly bright future ahead.

-But without further ado, here’s the ranking of all shorts from the first season.
-If you don’t feel like spending just too much time on the entire season, check which stories are most probable to get you hooked.
+Without further ado, here’s the ranking of all short animated movies from the two seasons of Love, Death & Robots (2019-2021).
+So, if you don’t feel like spending just too much time on the entire collection, check which stories are most probable to get you hooked.

-“Ice Age” is about a couple that moves to a new house, only to discover that their refrigerators is, in fact, a minute ice-age world.
+“Ice Age” finds a couple that moves to a new house, only to discover that their refrigerators is, in fact, a minute ice-age world.

 Nothing more is to tell here really.
 There is much more goodies waiting further down.

-An app that alters history?
-That’s the topic of “Alternate Histories”, where Adolf Hitler’s various deaths lead to incredible changes in the world history.
+What if there’s was an app that alters history?
+That’s the idea behind “Alternate Histories”, where Adolf Hitler’s various deaths lead to some incredible changes in the world history.

-Let’s state the obvious – if you question just anyone “what would be the one thing you change in the history of the world if you could?”, the majority would say “kill Adolf Hitler”.
+Let’s state the obvious – if you question just anyone “what would be the one thing you change in the history of the world if you could?”, many would say “kill Adolf Hitler”.
 Add to it the so-called butterfly effect and here’s a neat idea for a short.

 However, this is exactly the reason why, given the brilliance of almost every single piece in this Netflix anthology, “Alternate Histories” lands somewhere at the bottom.
 It’s too simple and silly to leave a long-lasting impression.